robertCodedIt/Bible/README.md

 # Purpose
-"As a reader of the bible, I want to be able to navigate to a specifiic book within the bible so that I can save time.
+"As a reader of the bible, I want to be able to navigate to a specific book within the bible so that I can save time.

 As a reader of the bible, I want to be able to bookmark so that I can easily return to certain parts of the text.